json-api/json-api/ext/atomic/index.md

 > Note that this operations request could also have been structured to add the
 > author, then add the article, then add the relationship between them.

-> Also note that the local identities extension is particularly useful for
+> Also note that local identities, i.e. `lid` members, are particularly useful
-> requests that involve multiple operations.
+> for requests that involve multiple operations.
 Local identities can be used to
-> associate resources that have not yet been assigned IDs.
+> associate resources that have not yet been assigned an `id`.